danielkinguk/mrt_weather/README.md

 Vite proxies `/api` to the backend, so start both services together for local development.
 The UI highlights wind >40 mph and rain >20 mm, matching the backend thresholds.

+### Unified development workspace

+Run `./run_dev.sh` from the repo root to start the backend (uvicorn) first, wait for its `/health` endpoint, and then launch the Vite dev server with the frontend proxy pointing at the local API.
+The script keeps both processes running in one terminal and cleans up the backend when you exit the frontend server.

+Set `HOST`, `BACKEND_PORT`, or `FRONTEND_PORT` before running the script to override defaults (e.g., `BACKEND_PORT=8001 FRONTEND_PORT=5174 ./run_dev.sh`).

 ## Backend (Python)

 ### Setup